RBSC/HIC_Board/readme.txt

 During the redesign there appeared a few problems.
 The 4069UBF chip from Toshiba was used by the original engineers as an amplifier, so the board's audio and cassette interface operations were dependent on certain features of that chip.
 When trying to replace this chip with similar ones, for example 74LS04 or 74HCT04, the audio functionality was crippled.
-The only possible replacement appears to be 74HC04 with 68pF capacitor added between pins 10 and 14.
+The only possible replacement appears to be 74HC04 with 68pF capacitor added between pins 3 and 7 (GND).
 See the "74hc04_fix.jpg" image in the Pics folder.

 The optional resistor R35 should not be installed unless the cassette input circuit doesn't work as desired.